Last updated on November 9th, 2023

 How much weight are you planning to attach to your portable tripod?
 The load capacity determines the overall weight the gadget can carry without stumbling or wobbling.

-It is ideal to aim for max load capacity if you work with multiple devices, remote controls, and phone mounts.
+It is ideal to aim for maximum load capacity if you work with multiple devices, remote controls, and phone mounts.

 We already talk more about load capacity while reviewing our top 7 picks for the best tripod for DSLR Cameras.